-TERMS OF SERVICE
+USER TERMS OF SERVICE

 Last updated March 19, 2019

 These Terms of Service (“Terms”) set forth the agreement between Pulsify and each user of our website (“Site”), each user of our Microsoft Add-ins or Google Add-ons (“Add-ons”), and each user of our platform (the “Service”).
 When we refer to our Service, that is the service purchased for use by a network of users for the purpose of supporting effective communications between corporate team leaders and team members.